 Kyneton Primary School in Baynton Street, Kyneton was closed in March 2018.

-The site will be used by local artists to create and promote their work to the local community and visitors to the area.
-It will also be used to host events, exhibitions, and community markets, contributing to the local economy by encouraging visitors and investment from outside the local area.
+Once this initial phase of works is complete, the site will be open to the public to host events, exhibitions, and community markets, contributing to the local economy by encouraging visitors and investment from outside the local area.

 The project will unlock an asset currently not available to the community and its visitors.
 The site will integrate the local character of Kyneton by retaining existing trees and providing new landscaping.

-The space will be available for use by the region’s broader creative industries, such as architects, graphic designers, interior designers, and enable creative industry-focused retail – supporting the ongoing growth of the region’s creative industries.
+The new gallery space will be available for a range of uses by the region’s broader creative industries and community groups throughout the year ensuring this much loved asset can supporting the ongoing growth of the region’s creative and cultural industries.

 Strategic site master